How to Create a Monero (XMR) Wallet

 • Download the app or open the website.
 Depending on your preference, choose the appropriate option and log in to the wallet or crypto platform.

 • Create an account.
-Register with the provider by entering your name, phone number, or email.
-Enable 2FA for security and complete KYC, if required.
-After these steps, your crypto wallet will be created automatically.
+Sign up by entering your phone number or email.
+You can also sign up faster using your Google account or Telegram.
+After this, enable 2FA for security and complete KYC to get access to the platform’s features, and your crypto wallet will be created automatically.

 • Top up your wallet.
 Fund your wallet using any convenient method: for example, by purchasing XMR directly with a bank card or on a P2P platform at the best rate.